kuntiniong/HK-Insta-Identifier/README.md

     * Usernames are not proper English vocabularies, any conventional tokenizers will not have the word embeddings for usernames, so a subword tokenizer that tokenizes a word based on the prefixes and suffixes would also not work.

 4. **No Romanized Cantonese-specific tokenizer**
-    * The crucial reason to use syllable tokenizer is the absence of a pretrained Romanized Cantonese tokenizer. <br>As demonstrated in the last part, syllabic tokenizer can somehow still be able to identify some unique patterns, albeit the lack of Cantonese embeddings.
+    * The crucial reason to use syllable tokenizer is the absence of a pretrained Romanized Cantonese tokenizer.
+As demonstrated in the last part, syllabic tokenizer can somehow still be able to identify some unique patterns, albeit the lack of Cantonese embeddings.

 > *learn more in [Forbidden Spellings](https://www.youtube.com/shorts/3ipFdRfFvK4) & [NLP pipeline deep dive: Why doesn't anyone tokenize by syllables?](https://www.youtube.com/watch?v=4_KxnoMnVVs&t=2990s&ab_channel=RachaelTatman)*

-## Results
+## ✅ Results

 <img src="images/confusion_matrix.png">

-After tuning the hyperparameters and conducting validations, it was found that both **Logistic Regression (LR)** and **Support Vector Machines (SVM)** yielded the best testing results with **0.742**.
+After running a GridSearchCV, it was found that both **Logistic Regression (LR)** and **Support Vector Machines (SVM)** yielded the best testing results with **0.742**.
 On the other hand, Random Forest (RF) with 0.691  showed the worst performance due to potential underfitting.

+## ⚠️ Limitations

+Username analysis is a *super super* complicated topic because of the freedom and creativity users have when choosing their usernames, for example:
+- **Private account holders** may choose not to include their government (Cantonese) names in their usernames.
+- **English names** are widely adopted by many Hong Kong users and greatly reduce the visibility of linguistic patterns tied to Cantonese.
+- There is often **overlap among Romanized Chinese dialects**, making it difficult to distinguish between users from different regions.

+So while my approach might seem effective, you have to carefully consider these factors when interpreting the results of this project.

-## Conclusion
+## ❤️ Thank You

-In this project, the **SVM** was chosen for its scalability and the ability to capture non-linear patterns in Instagram usernames.
-It achieved **74.2% accuracy** in identifying Hong Kong Instagram usernames by using the **linguistic features of Romanized Cantonese** and an unconventional **syllable-based tokenization** technique, highlighting the potential of alternative tokenization methods in analyzing social media account usernames.

-However, usernames can be challenging to analyze due to factors such as the disinclination to include government/ Cantonese names in private accounts, the tendency of Hong Kong people to adopt English names, and the similarity in different Romanized Chinese dialects.
-It is important to acknowledge these nuances when interpreting the results of this project.

-If you are interested in this project, feel free to fork this repo and explore new ideas to extend the work further - collaboration is always welcome!
-Possible future directions could be developing a Romanized Cantonese-specific tokenizer, and incorporating additional user profile information such as the bio for better performance.
+If you find this project interesting, feel free to **star**🌟or **fork** this repo and explore new ideas to build on this work - collaboration is always welcome!

+Possible future directions could include developing a Romanized Cantonese-specific tokenizer and incorporating users' bios information.

-Thank you for taking the time to read about this project!
+Thank you again for taking the time to learn about this project!

-> *please consider checking out [hk_ig_clf.ipynb](hk_ig_clf.ipynb) for full details.
-Thank You!!*
+> *please consider checking out [hk_ig_clf.ipynb](hk_ig_clf.ipynb) or [hk_ig_clf.pdf](hk_ig_clf.pdf) for full details.*